noadrow/Rstudio_deltaCT_graph/README.md

 ## Required:
 1. python3
-2. python pacakes: numpy, mathplotlib, pandas
+2. python packages: numpy, mathplotlib, pandas

-# input
+# Input
 The first argument to run the script is the file location\name the second argument is the control condition name the rest of the argument are all the other conditions